Can ADHD Be Cured? Understanding Treatment And Long-Term Management

 Get long-term help managing your ADHD

-These are just a few forms of therapy that may be useful.
-But if you’re living with ADHD, a single therapy session may not always be enough to get the support you’re looking for.
-With online therapy, you can contact your therapist at any time using in-app messaging, and they will respond as soon as they can.
-This may be helpful if you find yourself struggling with your symptoms between scheduled sessions.
+If you’re living with ADHD, an in-person therapy session may not always be enough to get the support you’re looking for.
+With online therapy through a platform like BetterHelp, you can contact your therapist at any time using in-app messaging, and they will respond as soon as they can.
+This option may be helpful if you find yourself struggling with your symptoms between scheduled sessions.
+In addition, online therapy may be more cost-effective.

 Research has found that online therapy may help reduce the symptoms of ADHD.
-In a 2022 review, researchers looked at six studies of internet-based ADHD interventions.
-The internet-based treatments were found to improve both social function and attention
+In a 2022 review, researchers examined six studies of internet-based ADHD interventions.
+The internet-based treatments were found to improve social function and attention

 Takeaway

-ADHD is a disorder that can make it hard to concentrate, sit still, and control your impulses.
-Over time, it can also have long-term effects on your responsibilities and relationships.
-While ADHD is often considered a lifelong condition, managing it may be possible through a combination of lifestyle changes, medication, and therapy.
+ADHD is a disorder that can make concentrating, sitting still, and controlling your impulses difficult.
+Over time, ADHD can also affect your responsibilities and relationships long-term.
+While ADHD is often considered a lifelong condition, managing symptoms may be possible through a combination of lifestyle changes, medication, and therapy.

 Gain a better understanding of ADHD